Prison overcrowding in the United States: Prison history

+Comparative statistics

 It was estimated in 2018 that there were a total of 2.3 million inmates incarcerated.
 Around 1.3 million of those inmates were incarcerated within the State Prison systems.
-The prison population is half that of China, while China's population is four times that of the United States, indicating the United States incarceration rate is twice that of China.
-Although the United States holds many inmates, it is at 103.9% of prison capacity.
-Comparatively, Haiti is the most overcrowded at 454.4%.
+The U.S. incarceration rate is twice that of China, and is at 103.9% of capacity.
+In comparison, Haiti is the most overcrowded at 454.4%.

+States

+Colorado

 Colorado is one of the many states dealing with the prison overcrowding issue.
-According to the Colorado Division of Criminal Justice (2019), “The Colorado prison population is expected to increase by 20.5% between fiscal years 2018 and 2025, from an actual year-end inmate population of 20,136 to a projected population of 24,261” (p.
-5).
-Overcrowding in prisons is often due to recidivism.
-One contributing factor to prison overcrowding is parolees who re-offend by violating their parole supervision.
-Colorado saw an increase of 8% from the fiscal year 2017 to the fiscal year 2018 for parolees who returned to prison for technical parole violations (Colorado Division of Criminal Justice, 2019, p.
-15).
-A possible solution for, “What would it take to reduce overcrowding in Colorado Prisons?”, is the implementation of technological systems.
-Technological systems involve the use of electronic monitoring bracelets.
+According to the Colorado Division of Criminal Justice (2019), "The Colorado prison population is expected to increase by 20.5% between fiscal years 2018 and 2025, from an actual year-end inmate population of 20,136 to a projected population of 24,261."
+The greatest agreed upon factor to prison overcrowding is parolees who re-offend by violating their parole supervision.
+Colorado saw an increase of 8% from the fiscal year 2017 to the fiscal year 2018 for parolees who returned to prison for technical parole violations.

 Causes

-Although offenders are being released, most have not received proper rehabilitation tactics to keep them from committing another crime.
+Although offenders are being released, many may have not responded to enacted rehabilitation tactics to prevent continued illegal activity.
 This often leads reoccurring offenders back into the prison system.
-There has been an increase in waitlisted or lack of specialized programs (drug, alcohol, intoxicated driving courses) that allow inmates to have the proper rehabilitation.
-Some crimes are just simply not given the option for parole, which holds inmates in the system for an extended time or even life.
+There has been an increase in waitlisted or lack of specialized programs such as drug rehabilitation, or education.
+Some convicts are not eligible for parole, which further extends incarceration times.

+Another cause of prison overcrowding is the lack of effective rehabilitation programs for offenders upon release.
+Proper rehabilitation programs act as deterrents for many released inmates from committing further crimes, leading to a high rate of recidivism.
+The increase in waitlists and the lack of specialized programs, including drug, alcohol, and intoxicated driving courses detrimentally impact the ability of inmates to receive adequate rehabilitation.
+Furthermore, the nature of certain crimes does not allow the possibility for parole, resulting in extended or life sentences that ultimately lead to long-term overcrowding.